 In rare cases, infection during the first 20 weeks of pregnancy can cause a form of anaemia (low blood count) in the baby.
-In many cases this resolves by itself but in about 5 per cent of cases it may require treatment.
-Very rarely it can cause a miscarriage or stillbirth.
+In many cases, this resolves by itself, but in about five per cent of cases it may require treatment.
+Very rarely, it can cause a miscarriage or stillbirth.
 Parvovirus infection does not cause birth defects.

 Weakened immunity and slapped cheek disease

-People with compromised immune systems (for example, people being treated for cancer or severe asthma, or those with HIV/AIDS) can develop chronic and severe anaemia.
-They may require a transfusion of red blood cells to ensure an adequate level of haemoglobin.
+People with compromised immune systems (for example, people being treated for cancer or severe asthma, or those with HIV/AIDS) can develop chronic and severe anaemia with slapped cheek disease.
+They may require a transfusion of red blood cells to maintain an adequate level of haemoglobin.

 Haemolytic blood disorders and slapped cheek disease

-Those with disorders such as sickle cell anaemia, thalassaemia and hereditary spherocytosis can experience a sudden drop in haemoglobin, the protein that transports oxygen around the blood.
+Those with disorders such as sickle cell anaemia, thalassaemia and hereditary spherocytosis can experience a sudden drop in haemoglobin, the protein that transports oxygen around the blood, with slapped cheek disease.
 In severe cases, this can lead to heart failure.
-A transfusion of red blood cells to ensure an adequate level of haemoglobin may be required.
+A transfusion of red blood cells to maintain an adequate level of haemoglobin may be required.

 Where to get help